Lewa Safari Camp

 Safari sun downer stop at Lewa Safari Camp

-Safari sun downer stop
+Safari Sundowner stop

 Guided Bush Walks

 For the more adventurous, exploring the Conservancy’s diversity on foot is also an option.
 A bush walk from Lewa Safari Camp is an informative as well as an exhilarating experience.
 You will be accompanied by trained Samburu rangers.
-They have a sweeping knowledge of the local flora and fauna, tracks, micro-ecosystems, history and culture of the area.
-As well as hands-on knowledge of rhino conservation.
+They have a sweeping knowledge of the local flora and fauna, tracks, micro-ecosystems, history, and culture of the area.
+As well as hands on knowledge of rhino conservation.

 Lewa Safari Camp

-Rhino on bush walk
+Rhino on a bush walk

 Ngare Ndare Forest Walk